 Rae Lakes Loop: How to Get 2025 Permits and Plan Your Itinerary

 Backpacking the Rae Lakes Loop is one of the crown jewels of Sierra Nevada hiking.
-Over 40 miles, it traverses rushing streams, lush fern forests, high alpine meadows, jagged peaks, and some of the most spectacular scenery of the Sierra backcountry.
+Over 40 miles, it traverses rushing streams, lush fern forests, high alpine meadows, jagged peaks, and some of the most spectacular Sierra backcountry scenery imaginable.

-Part of the route hooks up with the John Muir Trail and Pacific Crest Trail, where you’ll share the trail with the long-distance packers up and over Glen Pass.
+Part of the route joins the John Muir Trail and Pacific Crest Trail, where you’ll share the path with long-distance backpackers up and over Glen Pass.

 Distance: 41.4 miles